 El Paso County, “The Texas of the Rockies,” is the most populous county in Colorado.
 The population was 622,263 in 2010, with 293 people per square mile.
-The county seat, Colorado Springs, is the second most populous city in Colorado, runner up to Denver.
+Its flagship city and county seat, Colorado Springs, is the second most populous city in Colorado, runner-up to Denver.

 El Paso is home to several military sites, including the United States Air Force Academy, North American Aerospace Defense Command (NORAD), Peterson Air Force Base, Schriever Air Force Base, and Fort Carson Army Base.